-Lamu Women Alliance (LAWA) is a legally women-led registered Kenyan not-for-profit organization that was formed to empower women on their rights to actively participate in advocating, protecting and utilizing natural resources and environment in a sustainable responsible manner to secure their livelihood.
+Lamu Women Alliance (LAWA) is a legally registered Kenyan women-led not-for-profit organization which is a consortium of 11 local women organizations in Lamu that was formed to empower women on their rights.

 Since 2016 the organization has worked under the umbrella of Save Lamu organization as a Save Lamu women movement to engage community and stakeholders especially women in decision making, promote sustainable and responsible development and preserve the environmental, social and cultural integrity of Lamu County.